magisteriis/download-league-of-legends-data-dragon/README.md

 ### Outputs

 #### Version
-The action will output the version downloaded.
+The action will output the version of the Data Dragon downloaded.

     - name: Download Data Dragon
       uses: mikaeldui/download-data-dragon@v1